Investing for Teens and Young Adults

 Keep in mind that the stock price matters only when you buy or sell.
 But selling stock isn’t the only way to make money from your investment.
 Some companies pay dividends, meaning they distribute some of the profits to shareholders, generally four times a year.
 You might describe it as a quarterly allowance the company pays to shareholders.

-WallStreetSurvivor.com has a free online stock game in which teens get virtual currency to invest in the stock market.
-This might be a way for teens to learn about investing without using actual money.
+Online stock games give teens the opportunity to invest virtual currency in the stock market.
+This might be a way for teens to learn about investment risks and opportunities without using actual money.

 Bonds